 Notes.
 Mean choice rates of the option with the higher valuation according to each of the two experts (EV and Median) in 12 blocks of 10 trails (left), and the predictions of the “5-rules naïve sampler” model described below (Right).

 Individual differences.
-Table 3 presents the choice rates consistent with five decision rules by participant.
-The five rules include: EV (select the option suggested by Expert EV), Median (select the option suggested by Expert Median), Average (select the option favored by the average of the two experts (Hastie & Kameda, 2005; Larrick & Soll, 2006; Winkler, 1981), Safe (select the option with the smaller difference between the two experts), and Risk (select the option with the larger difference between the two experts; see Harries, Yaniv, & Harvey, 2004).
-We chose to consider rule Average as it implies the rational choice under the reasonable prior belief that both experts are equally useful.
+Table 3 presents the choice rates consistent with five decision rules by participants.
+The five rules include: EV (select the option suggested by Expert EV), Median (select the option suggested by Expert Median), Average (select the option favored by the average of the two experts (Hastie & Kameda, 2005; Larrick & Soll, 2006; Winkler, 1981)), Safe (select the option with the smaller difference between the two experts), and Risk (select the option with the larger difference between the two experts (Harries, Yaniv, & Harvey, 2004)).
+The decision to consider rule Average was made due to the fact that it implies the rational choice under the assumption that both experts are equally useful.
 Rules Safe and Risk were considered to capture the “valuations dominated” (i.e., contrary to the recommendation of both experts) choices.
-The results show large individual differences: While only one of the 40 participants was best fitted by the EV rule, 11 were best fitted by the median rule, 12 by the average, 10 by the minimum difference (Safe), and 6 by the maximum difference (Risk).
-For 14 of the 40 subjects, the difference between the Median- and the EV-rates was significant (Sign test, p <.05); in all 14 cases, the Median-rate was higher.
-For 4 of the subjects the difference between the Median- and the Average-rates was significant (Sign test, p <.05); in all 4 cases, the Average-rate was higher.
+The results show large individual differences: While only one of the 40 participants was best fitted by the EV rule, 11 were best fitted by the Median rule, 12 by the Average, 10 by the minimum difference (Safe), and 6 by the maximum difference (Risk).
+The difference between the Median- and the EV-rates was significant for 14 of the 40 subjects (Sign test, p <.05), and in all 14 cases, the Median-rate was higher.
+For 4 of the subjects the difference between the Median- and the Average-rates was significant (Sign test, p <.05) and the Average-rate was higher in all four cases.

-Additionally, 16 of the 40 participants (40%) were more sensitive to the absolute difference between the two valuations than to their values.
-Ten of them tended to prefer the safer option (smaller difference between the two valuations), and the other six tended to prefer the riskier option (larger difference between the two valuations).
-Sign test reveals that in 9 of the 16 cases, one of the “Safe or Risk” rules fits the choice rate significantly better (p < .05) than all other three rules.
-These results suggest that at least part of the choices of the “valuations dominated” option are not reflections of random choices.
-We return to the individual differences in the Section “Implications to Descriptive Models” below.
+Furthermore, 16 of the 40 participants (40%) were more sensitive towards the absolute difference between the two valuations than to their values.
+Ten of them showed an inclination for the safer option (smaller difference between the two valuations) and the other six preferred the riskier option (larger difference between the two valuations).
+Sign test reveals that in 9 out of the 16 cases, one of the “Safe or Risk” rules fits the choice rate significantly better (p < .05) than any of the other three rules.
+Furthermore, these results suggest that at least some of the choices of the “valuations dominated” option are not merely random choices; we will further discuss the return to the individual differences in a subsequent section “Implications to Descriptive Models.”

 Table 3.
 Study 1: Choices Proportions Consistent with Five Distinct Rules by Subject